 (L) Thus, their policies eventually led to irreparable direct conflict between Hitler’s Germany and the Allied Powers, resulting in the eventual invasion of Poland, which sparked the outbreak of WWII in Europe.

 (J) I’m afraid I have to disagree that Hitler’s expansion policy led to the war.
 The policy of appeasement was a primary reason which led to the outbreak of World War 2.
 Although the allies were facing losses from WWI and feared another war, they were still militarily stronger than Germany at this point, severely weakened by the TOV.
 It was an excellent opportunity to keep Germany in check.

 However, despite knowing Hitler’s ambitions in his biography Mein Kompf, They still chose to believe Hitler’s good intentions, which were eventually proven wrong.
 Thus, it allowed him to expand and push towards the outbreak of WWII.

-This is part of the History Structured Essay Question series.
+This is part of the O Level History Elective Structured Essay Question series.
 You can download the pdf version here.
 Other chapters are found below: